-	For example: I do LOVE the Paleo diet and when I was on it, I felt amazing, dropped the weight, cut the gluten and really leaned up.
+For example, I do LOVE the Paleo diet and when I was on it, I felt amazing, dropped the weight, cut the gluten and really leaned up.
 When I got back to Ironman Triathlon training, I couldn’t do it.
-While I didn’t go CRAZY on the breads, I added rice, GF pasta, Protein Pancakes, sweet potatoes, GF breads because I needed a lot more CHO the what I was getting in the Paleo Diet.
+While I didn’t go CRAZY on the bread, I added rice, GF pasta, Protein Pancakes, sweet potatoes, GF bread because I needed a lot more CHO than what I was getting in the Paleo Diet.
 That is what worked for me.
 Right?

 Different areas of nutrition interact with your body in different ways, so don’t let yourself feel down if you can’t bullseye the answer immediately.